edgedb/edgedb/docs/stdlib/abstract.rst

     :index: any anypoint anyrange

-    Represents an abstract base type for all valid ranges.
+    An abstract base type for all valid ranges.

     This is also an abstract base scalar type for :eql:type:`int32`, :eql:type:`int64`,